raul23/LyricsScraping/README.md

 # lyrics-scrapers [Work-in-Progress]
 ## Description
-Crawl and scrap lyrics from webpages.
+Crawl and scrap lyrics from music webpages.
 For the moment, only [one lyrics website](https://bit.ly/2k5r0SX) is supported.
 But I will eventually support another lyrics website that provides an API for easy retrieval of useful data about a song.